tstatler/doctools/guides/node/cli/publish/README.md

 ### About publishing application versions ###

-You can publish up to three different versions of your application to the Node.ACS cloud.
+You can publish up to multiple versions of your application to the Node.ACS cloud.
 Only one version may be deployed and active at a time.
 The application version number is determined by the `version` field of your application's package.json file.